 8. Try these gooey Scotch eggs at your next picnic

 Sandwich Sandwich is not just known for their incredible cross-section snaps of their delicious sandwiches (which are award-winning) as their Scotch eggs are quite jaw-dropping.
 Or drool-inducing.
 Coated in a thin crust of seasoned breadcrumbs, these Scotch eggs have a thick sausage meat filling encasing a rather spectacularly-boiled egg, oozing with a gooey yolk.
 And they make the perfect addition to any lunch or picnic this summer.

 Fever’s dazzling array of candlelight concerts are taking Bristol by storm, and with a huge range of musical styles and incredible venues on offer, there’s something for every music lover.
-This June, a string quartet will be performing Vivaldi’s well-known Four Seasons at the stunning Church of St Thomas the Martyr.
+This June, a string quartet will be performing Vivaldi’s best works at the stunning Arts Mansion at Ashton Court.
 Candlelight, music and a beautiful setting- what more could you want?
 Grab your tickets here.

 While June typically marks the beginning of summer, we haven’t exactly seen many steps towards it yet.
-But don’t fret, because a heatwave is reportedly heading our way – with over two weeks of glorious sunshine predicted right here in Bristol.
+But don’t fret, because some glorious sunshine is predicted to arrive right here in Bristol this June.
 Goodbye rain, hello summer.
 Check out these refreshing spots for outdoor swimming in and around Bristol if you’re looking for somewhere to relax or cool off.

 15. Experience the sounds of the Deep South but in the Southwest with River Town